samterfa/SchoologySDK/README.md

-# Schoology API
+# SchoologySDK

 **THIS IS A WORK IN PROGRESS AND SHOULD NOT BE USED!**

-This repo will contain an R package for Schoology API functions.
+This repo will contain an R package for Schoology app development in R.